rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 <img src="../img/fastqc_metrics.png" width="200" align="center">

-You can find more information about what each of these metrics are measuring how the thresholds are set on [the FastQCdocumentation page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).
+You can find more information about what each of these metrics are measuring how the thresholds are set on [the FastQC documentation page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).
 In addition, [this page](https://www.dropbox.com/s/zlan0qb6ooeuhyx/casim_2015_bloopers.pptx?dl=0) has some examples of how sequencing experiments can go wrong.

 #### How do we improve these datasets?